 Suitable habitat was present adjacent to the eastern site boundary, where a Site of Special Scientific Interest (SSSI: Dearne Valley Wetlands) is located, providing potential to support foraging grounds or commuting lines for bats.
 It is therefore recommended that a suitable lighting scheme will be required to limit splay from artificial lighting towards the eastern site boundary.

-Schedule 9 species, in the form of Japanese Knotweed (Fallopia japonica), was present in a patch northeast of the site.
+Schedule 9 species, in the form of Japanese Knotweed (Fallopia japonica), was present forming the scattered scrub to the northeast of the site.
 Further considerations have been made within this report.